WStr99/Orbital-Mechanics-Simulator/README.md

 ## Future Improvements
 - in two_body_simulator.py the ability to input thrust in real-time will be added in order to vizualize how this affects orbit
 - in orbital_transfer.py, known bug will be fixed and as a result Lambert's problem & Hohmann Transfer will be able to be solved fully within the program rather than hard coded
+- in orbital_transfer.py, other planets in the solar system will be added
+- in in orbital_transfer.py, the ability to add new bodies to the solar system will be added

 ## ⚙️ How to Run